dudeperf3ct/dudeperf3ct.github.io/sensei/howard_marks.md

 Imagine if you were a baseball player, you have five trips to the plate and you make out on three of them and you kill yourself.
 The point is very few like Ted Williams who got two hits on every five hits and he was best in the history.
 Nobody gets 3 out of 5 or 4 out of 5.
 It's the same in investing none of us get invited all the time, all we can do is have a better batting average than others.

+The greatest thing I was ever taught was back around ’73 or ’74.
+Somebody said, “I’m going to tell you about the three stages of the bull market.
+In the first stage, just a few incredibly insightful people understand that there could be improvement.
+In the second stage, most people recognize that improvement is actually taking place.
+In the third stage, everybody and his brother believes that things will only get better forever.”

 Quotes
 ===========================